-After your surgery, you will be transferred to the Surgical Intensive Care Unit for at least 24 hours, then transferred to the Transplant Unit as soon as possible.
+After your surgery, you will be transferred to the surgical intensive care unit for at least 24 hours, then transferred to the transplant unit as soon as possible.
 Your hospital stay could be 10 days to two weeks, depending on complications and your condition.

-You will be seen daily by the transplant surgeons, midlevel providers and discharge coordinators.
+You will be seen daily by the transplant surgeons, advanced practice providers and discharge coordinators.
 You’ll receive individualized education from floor nurses and attend education classes on medication and general discharge instructions.
 The discharge coordinators manage your care process, communicate with insurance case managers and plan for discharge.
 A social worker will visit you to address any psychosocial issues associated with the transplant.

 A post-transplant coordinator also will call shortly after discharge to answer any remaining questions and to discuss long-term follow-up with the transplant program.